kubernetes-sigs/community-images/README.md

 ## How it Works

 The plugin will iterate through readable namespaces, and look for pods.
 For every pod it can read, the plugin will read the `podspec` for the container images, and any `init` container images.
-Additionally, it collects the content sha of the image, so that it can be used to disambiguate between different versions pushed with the same tag.

 Once there is a list of images, the plugin will print those images that come from a community owned repository and specifically point out those whose repository path have to be updated